hoprnet/hoprnet/.processes/bounty.md

 2. Bounty hunter submits a solution of extraordinary quality exceeding the expectations outlined in the github issue

-   - Pay out the promised bounty reward and tip the bounty hunter. ** Maybe max 20% of the promised amount?**
+   - Pay out the promised bounty reward and tip the bounty hunter. **Maybe max 20% of the promised amount?**

-3. Bounty hunter submits a dis-satisfactory solution but it technically fullfills the deliverables outlined in the github issue
+3. Bounty hunter submits a dis-satisfactory solution but it technically fullfills the deliverables outlined in the github issue.

-   - Pay out the promised bounty reward
+   - Pay out the promised bounty reward.
-   - program owner and bounty admin make a 'what went wrong' assessment of the github issue to minimize the probability that this happens again in the future.
+   - Program owner and bounty admin schedule a ***what went wrong*** assessment of the github issue to minimize the probability that this happens again in the future.

 4. Bounty hunter disappears
-   - Program owner does **NOT** pay out the bounty reward
+   - Program owner does **NOT** pay out the bounty reward.
-   - Program owner checks with the bounty admin whether is makes sense to re-assign the bounty to someone else or whether the bounty gets canceled
+   - Program owner checks with the bounty admin whether is makes sense to re-assign the bounty to someone else or whether the bounty gets canceled.